Chairman’s statement

 Comment on results

-The Group revenue was markedly up on last year, increasing from £137.8m to £182.7m with strong contribution from both divisions.
-At Communications and Intelligence this was driven by the strong performance at MCL with higher UK MOD activity.
-At Sensors and Effectors this was mostly a result of increased deliveries by Chess.
+The Group revenue was up on last year, increasing from £182.7m to £202.5m with strong contribution from the Sensors and Effectors division.

 Change in Group operating profit before exceptional items, amortisation of other intangible assets, research and development expenditure credits and non-trading exchange differences, including marking forward exchange contracts to market.